For a free, no obligation conversation with a solicitor contact us.

 In particular, settlement agreements can be used:

-We advise employers on all aspects of settlement agreements, from the underlying legal framework, to making an offer, to any negotiation and even enforcement if an agreement is breached.
-Our experienced settlement agreement solicitors can help you at every stage.
+We advise employers on all aspects of settlement agreements, from the underlying legal framework, to making the right offer, to any negotiation and even enforcement if an agreement is breached.
+We can help you at every stage.

-The negotiation of a settlement agreement – both the financial and non-financial elements – can be difficult for those without the relevant experience and that’s exactly what our settlement agreement solicitors offer: over 20 years of getting the right resolutions for our clients.
+The negotiation of a settlement agreement – both the financial and non-financial elements – can be difficult for those without the relevant experience.

 We always advise with the best commercial interests of the business in mind, which usually means balancing the costs against the benefits.

 Of course, settlement agreements mean some cost, for example in respect of the agreed payment to the employee and the legal advice required.
-But in the right cases – and with guidance from a settlement agreement solicitor – they can offer benefits which far outweigh those costs, including the certainty that there won’t be a claim against the business, as well as confidentiality.
+But in the right cases – and with guidance from a specialist – they can offer benefits which far outweigh those costs, including the certainty that there won’t be a claim against the business, as well as confidentiality.

 Call us now or see our complete guide to settlement agreements for employers

-To find out more, you can contact one of our settlement agreement lawyers today using the details below.
+To find out more, you can contact one of the team using the details below.